-Helix Sleep is a unique mattress brand in that they run you through a sleep quiz to identify the best bed for you.
+Helix Sleep is a unique mattress brand in that they run you through a Sleep Quiz on their website to identify the best bed for you.
 Helix is a particularly great option for couples because you have control over the feel and firmness of the mattress and can even personalize the bed by side (or create a blend that works for both partners).

 Despite the fact that the bed is custom, it’s actually quite affordable.
 A queen size is typically between $900 and $1,000, depending on discounts.

 Helix is a great place to start your mattress hunt if you’re really not sure what you’r looking for because they offer a sleep quiz that will match you up with a suitable mattress for your body and sleep preferences.